sebastianiorga/rooftop-rails-extras/README.md

     }
-    self.to = "the email you want to send the contact messages to" self.from = "the email from which you want to send the messages" end
+    self.to = "the email you want to send the contact messages to" self.from = "the email from which you want to send the messages" self.setup! #you need to call setup! here because there's no elegant way to call it automatically in the parent class. end
 ```